 The main reason Le Creuset cookware is so expensive has more to do with what goes into making each piece than anything else!

-These two things are non-negotiable practices that are carried out every day: quality control standards and how long each piece takes to make at their foundry in Fresnoy-le-Grand, France by skilled craftsmen.
+These two things are non-negotiable practices carried out daily: quality control standards and how long each piece takes to be made by skilled craftsmen at their foundry in Fresnoy-le-Grand, France.

-It is important that every piece meets Le Creuset’s high expectations and so 15 pairs of hands inspect each piece before shipping.
+It is important that every piece meets Le Creuset’s high expectations, so 15 pairs of hands inspect each piece before shipping.

 Le Creuset Cookware Materials

-There are an array of different types of materials that the Le Creuset collection is made from which include cast iron products that are coated in porcelain enamel (which is durable), and stoneware (also thick with the benefits of being consistently heated), nonstick bakeware, and stainless steel.
+There is an array of different types of materials that the Le Creuset collection is made from, which include cast iron products that are coated in porcelain enamel (which is durable) and stoneware (also thick with the benefits of being consistently heated), nonstick bakeware, and stainless steel.

-Another reason Le Creuset pots and pans are more expensive than other brands is that they use high quality cast iron instead of other materials such as aluminum or stainless steel.
-Cast iron has a much higher heat capacity, meaning that you can cook at lower temperatures with less energy consumption, resulting in better-tasting food.
+Another reason Le Creuset pots and pans are more expensive than other brands is because they use high-quality cast iron instead of other materials such as aluminum or stainless steel.
+Cast iron has a much higher heat capacity, meaning you can cook at lower temperatures with less energy consumption, resulting in better-tasting food.